wintersnowgod/dotfiles-hyprland/README.md

 ```
 matugen image $(hyprctl hyprpaper listloaded)
 ```
   If this command doesnot work then replace `$(hyprctl hyprpaper listloaded)` with path to your wallpaper.

-2. I use kde over gtk for file chooser portal. because the default gtk file chooser wasnot getting themed and was always in light mode.For using kde file chooser in firefox copy the `user.js` from the .mozilla folder to `~/.mozilla/(yourprofile)/user.js`.
+2. If you want to use kde over gtk for file chooser portal then you can replace `xdg-desktop-portal-gtk` with `xdg-desktop-portal-kde`.

 3. For theming of gtk apps in flatpak do this command
 - For system wide flatpak apps